Your Guide to Keto and Alcohol: Will Drinking Kick You Out of Ketosis?

 Carbs are great for managing that tipsy feeling.
 Pasta, pizza and bread are full of glucose, which your body burns relatively quickly.
 This slows down the metabolization of alcohol, which helps reduce blood alcohol levels.

 But when you’re living a ketogenic lifestyle, you’re eating very few carbs.
-That means when you drink alcohol on the keto diet, it gets processed faster — which leads to you feeling tipsy or drunk much quicker.
+That means when you drink alcohol on the keto diet, it gets processed faster—which leads to you feeling tipsy or drunk much quicker.
 In other words: the keto diet alcohol tolerance issue isn’t something to take lightly.

 While that could seem like a plus for some, that also means that if you’re new to keto, and have the same amount of alcoholic beverages that you’re used to during a night out (or in), you may feel the effects more quickly and be caught off guard.

-So it’s even more important to appoint a sober designated driver and be mindful of how alcohol affects you now, rather than how many drinks you used to be able to drink.
+It’s even more important to appoint a sober designated driver and be mindful of how alcohol affects you now, rather than how many drinks you used to be able to drink.
 Ultimately, it’s best to take a better-be-safe-than-sorry approach with situations that could involve low carb diet alcohol tolerance problems.

 So even if you choose your low-carb alcohol carefully, the choices you make after those drinks (i.e. pizza or fast food) may end up throwing you out of ketosis.